WenChentao/Seg2Link/docs/seg2link-unet2d.md

 - Proceed to step 5 below for training.

 ### 5. Train 2D U-Net
-The steps below apply to both local PCs and Google Colab.
+The steps in 5 and 6 apply to both local PCs and Google Colab.

 - Run the code (Shift+Enter) to load packages.